zer0cache/matic-docs/docs/integrate/full-node-deployment.md

 ## Start the Heimdall Service

-The latest version, [Heimdall v.0.2.9](https://github.com/maticnetwork/heimdall/releases/tag/v0.2.9), contains few enhancements such as **restricting data size in state sync txs** to:
+The latest version, [Heimdall v.0.2.9](https://github.com/maticnetwork/heimdall/releases/tag/v0.2.9), contains a few enhancements such as **restricting data size in state sync txs** to:
 * **30Kb** when represented in **bytes**
 * **60Kb** when represented as **string**.